DopeTeufel/tmux-config/README.md

 [Tmux](http://tmux.sourceforge.net/) is a terminal multiplexer.
-Tested with tmux 1.5 and 1.6.
+Tested with tmux 1.9.

 This config has support for [tmux-mem-cpu](http://github.com/thewtex/tmux-mem-cpu-load).